Supreme Court Forges New “Significant Burden” Interpretation of the Pregnancy Discrimination Act

 Hera S. Arsen, J.D., Ph.D. is Senior Marketing Counsel overseeing the firm's print and online legal publications and content.
 Hera, who joined Ogletree Deakins in 2003, is directly responsible for writing and editing the firm's national legal content, including coverage of federal agencies and the Supreme Court of the United States.
 She also oversees the Ogletree Deakins blog, which covers the latest legal news from over 20 practice-areas and jurisdictions.
 As leader of the firm's blog, Hera...

-Mr. McDermott has dedicated his legal career of about 25 years to representing private and public employers in individual and class/collective employment actions, including cases involving the FMLA, the ADA, Title VII, the ADEA, ERISA, the FLSA, the NLRA, covenant not to compete/trade secret matters, state wage laws, and wrongful discharge.
+Mr. McDermott has dedicated his legal career of over 25 years to representing private and public employers in individual and class/collective employment actions, including cases involving the FMLA, the ADA, Title VII, the ADEA, ERISA, the FLSA, the NLRA, covenant not to compete/trade secret matters, state wage laws, and wrongful discharge.
 He has represented employers in federal and state courts, labor arbitrations, and administrative agencies (including the EEOC and NLRB) throughout the...